Student Loan Payment Pause ending (updated 8/11/23)

-You must be enrolled in at least six (6) credits as a matriculated graduate student in a graduate or professional program, and you must meet all of the other general eligibility requirements for the Federal Student Aid programs.
+You must be enrolled in at least three (3) credits as a matriculated graduate student in a graduate or professional program, and you must meet all of the other general eligibility requirements for the Federal Student Aid programs.
 In addition, you must not have an adverse credit history.*

 *Adverse credit history can include bankruptcy, foreclosure, tax liens, default determination or one or more debts which are 90 days or more delinquent, in collection or charged off during the previous two years and the total combined outstanding balance of those debts is greater than $2,085.

-- Approvals will be viewable via BU BRAIN beginning early July 2019.
+- Approved PLUS Loans will be viewable via BU BRAIN beginning mid-June.

-- The Loan Agreement for a PLUS Loan (MPN) and Entrance Counseling completed online will be viewable via BU BRAIN beginning early July 2019.
+- PLUS Master Promissory Note (MPN) and Entrance Counseling completed online will be viewable via BU BRAIN beginning mid-July.
 Note: No money will be disbursed until all requirements are satisfied.
 Your credit check will be valid for 180 days.

 Apply for a Graduate PLUS Loan

 - You must first complete the Free Application for Federal Student Aid (FAFSA) and receive a financial aid offer.
 It's recommended that you accept all Direct Unsubsidized Student Loans offered before considering Graduate PLUS loan funding.

 - Sign in with your FSA ID and password.
 Once signed in, go to "Start PLUS Application Process," then select "Graduate PLUS."

 Once the form is completed, you will receive an instant credit check.